ragulg06/RAP-RAG/README.md

 ## How to Reproduce
 1. Clone the repo and install dependencies.
-2. Download and place all required models in `models/`.
+2. Run the model download scripts to get the required models.
 3. Place your documents in `data/`.
 4. Run `python run.py`.
 5. Use the Streamlit UI to interact with the chatbot.